Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Sanity check

-In the majority of variants the percentage of IS2 Cepheids is $40-60$\% (except for the MW Cepheids generated from the uniform SFH, where IS1 Cepheids dominate the samples, and thus the IS2 Cepheids are only $15-30$\%).
-In general, variants with the parallel IS produce fewer IS2 Cepheids than variants with Anderson IS, meaning that slightly more IS2 Cepheids constitute the samples if the red edge of the IS is shifted towards lower temperatures; this observation can again be explained by the aforementioned 'blue loop' issue of theoretical models.
+In the majority of variants, the percentage of IS2 Cepheids is $40-60$\% (except for the MW Cepheids generated from the uniform SFH, where IS1 Cepheids dominate the samples, and thus the IS2 Cepheids are only $15-30$\%).
+In general, variants with the parallel IS produce fewer IS2 Cepheids than variants with Anderson IS, meaning that slightly more IS2 Cepheids constitute the samples if the red edge of the IS is shifted toward lower temperatures; this observation can again be explained by the aforementioned \emph{blue loop} issue of theoretical models.

-First, second, and third crossers can be distinguished based on their rates of period changes (negative for IS2, positive for IS1 and IS3, and larger for IS1 than for IS3), because their pulsation periods decrease as they cross the IS towards the blue edge, and increase as they cross the IS towards the red edge. \citet{turner06} measured rates of period change for 200 MW Cepheids and reported that only 33\% were negative (belonged to IS2 Cepheids). \citet{poleski08} estimated that only 15\% from 655 analyzed LMC Cepheids show consistent period change, and from those $\sim 57$\% have negative period changes.
-Theoretical estimations of percentage of IS2 Cepheids with the metallicity of $Z=0.02$ yielded only $10-15$\% \citep{neilson12,miller20}, and increased to $40-45$\% only after a significant initial rotation was introduced \citep{miller20}.
-Recent and the most comprehensive study of pulsation period change of LMC Cepheids \citep{rodgiguez-segovia21} shows that among 1303 objects 43\% are IS2 crossers, 53\% are IS3 crossers, and the remaining 4\% are objects with inconclusive period changes, and two candidates for IS1 crossers.
-Our results agree with \citet{poleski08} and \citet{rodgiguez-segovia21} on the percentage of IS2 crossers but we find IS3 crossers underrepresented, and IS1 crossers overrepresented with respect to the results of \citet{rodgiguez-segovia21}.
+First-, second-, and third-crossers can be distinguished based on their rates of period changes (negative for IS2, positive for IS1 and IS3, and larger for IS1 than for IS3), because their pulsation periods decrease as they cross the IS toward the blue edge, and increase as they cross the IS toward the red edge. \citet{turner06} measured rates of period change for 200 MW Cepheids and reported that only 33\% were negative (belonged to IS2 Cepheids). \citet{poleski08} estimated that only 15\% from 655 analyzed LMC Cepheids show consistent period change, and from those $\sim 57$\% have negative period changes.
+Theoretical estimations of the percentage of IS2 Cepheids with the metallicity of $Z=0.02$ yielded only $10-15$\% \citep{neilson12,miller20}, and increased to $40-45$\% only after a significant initial rotation was introduced \citep{miller20}.
+Recently the most comprehensive study of pulsation period change of LMC Cepheids \citep{rodgiguez-segovia21} shows that among 1303 objects 43\% are IS2 crossers, 53\% are IS3 crossers, and the remaining 4\% are objects with inconclusive period changes, and two candidates for IS1 crossers.
+Our results agree with \citet{poleski08} and \citet{rodgiguez-segovia21} on the percentage of IS2 crossers, but we find IS3 crossers underrepresented, and IS1 crossers overrepresented with respect to the results of \citet{rodgiguez-segovia21}.